Excel VLOOKUP Made Easy – Learn Basics with Practice File & Video

 VLOOKUP formula with numbered markers mapping to arguments.

 1. Lookup_value – Think of this field as your starting point.
+Excel will look for a match to this value in the leftmost column of our table_array.
 In this example, I want to look up Sophia’s Age from cell D2.

-2. Table_array – This is the cell range for your lookup table.
+2. Table_array – This is the cell range for your lookup table or where you want to search.
 This range lookup can be on your existing worksheet or another worksheet.
 For example, I have a small table with the age groupings and corresponding labels in this example.

-3. Col_index_num – The column number on your lookup table with the necessary information.
+3. Col_index_num – The column number on your lookup table with the necessary information or search results.
 In our example, we want column 2, which has the column heading of Label.
 This will be our voter’s Segment name.

 When we count, we’re counting the columns on the lookup table.
 So even though the “Label” column is Column I or the 9th column, it’s the 2nd column on the lookup table.
 Some people call this a Column Index.